ericcst197/interactive-card-details-form/README.md

 ### Continued development

-This project is built with the designs for desktop and mobile view only.
+This project is built with the designs for desktop and mobile portrait view only.

-There are still some overflows between the two viewports and some media queries needed to add in to become more responsive webpage.
+There are still overflows between the two viewports and some media queries needed to add in to become more responsive webpage.

 ### Useful resources